samullen/samullen.github.io/_posts/articles/2017-06-06-tdd-youve-been-doing-it-all-along.md

-+++
+---
-title = "TDD: You've Been Doing It All Along" description = "Lots of developers wrongfully malign TDD, piling on countless arguments against it.
-What they don't realize is they're doing TDD; they're just not reaping any of the rewards." author = "Samuel Mullen" tags = ["tdd","testing","programming"] date = "2017-06-06T12:24:36-05:00"
+title: "TDD: You've Been Doing It All Along"
+description: "Lots of developers wrongfully malign TDD, piling on countless arguments against it.
+What they don't realize is they're doing TDD; they're just not reaping any of the rewards."
-+++
+author: "Samuel Mullen"
+tags: ["tdd","testing","programming"]
+date: "2017-06-06T12:24:36-05:00"
+---

 Most people don't *get* TDD the first (or second, or third, or fourth) time they're introduced to the concept.
 It's not a topic that is taught in university